jocelyn-stericker/typescript-react-jsx/README.md

 # TypeScript with React JSX

-> This repo is no longer needed because JSX is built into TypeScript 1.6/1.7.
-Yay!
+> This repo is no longer needed because JSX is built into TypeScript 1.6/1.7!
 To get it, `npm install -g typescript@next` and to use it, set `"jsx": "react"` in your `tsconf.json`.

 TypeScript with React JSX is a modified version of the [TypeScript](https://github.com/Microsoft/TypeScript) compiler and language services.
 To avoid ambiguity with the casting operator, instead of `<Component />`, the syntax is `<!Component />`.
 This makes reading code easier, and will make autocompletion smarter.